Morphology and syntax

 Morphological typology

 Morphological typology is the study of the way different languages form words.
-There are several different morphological types that have been identified in the study of language, including isolating, fusional, agglutinative, and polysynthetic languages.
+There are several different morphological types that have been identified in the study of language, including isolating, fusional, and agglutinative languages.

 Isolating languages are languages that express grammatical relationships through separate words, rather than through inflections.
 In an isolating language, words are not inflected for tense, number, gender, or other grammatical categories.
 For example, in Chinese and English, each word typically represents a single morpheme, and grammatical relationships are expressed through word order.